 What IsTurret Lathe?

-A turret lathe is a semi-automatics lathe machine used for repetitive production of lathe parts.
+A turret lathe is a semi-automatics lathe machine used for the repetitive production of lathe parts.
 It is an advance from the already produced lathe machine because it has a hexagonal turret.
 The hexagonal turret is an indexable tool holder that can hold six tools at once.

 The turret lathe can turn into a different cutting tool in a few seconds, but in a conventional lathe, it can take minutes for a human worker to manually change the cutting tool.
 When multiple operations are to be performed, and production is to be increased, the turret lathe is used.